 William Boyd is best remembered today as Hopalong Cassidy.
 During his career in silent film he was usually cast as a romantic lead in all-American boy roles.
 His part in Eve’s Leaves was more difficult that Leatrice Joy’s.
 He played a male damsel-in-distress without seeming spineless.
 Boyd is thoroughly charming in his part.
 Let there be no doubts, though, Leatrice Joy is firmly in control.
 Her wild and tough yet naive character is instantly endearing.
 Miss Joy gets the biggest laughs with her send-up of her own sexy image.

 I should warn you that there are some unfortunate racial stereotypes in the film.
-The Chinese characters are utter stereotypes and the intertitles use the dubious “Asian” dialect that no actual Asian person speaks.
+The Chinese characters are utter stereotypes and the intertitles use the dubious “Asian” dialect that no actual person speaks.
+These are rather unfortunate and offensive elements and I do understand if they are too much of a hurdle to overcome.

 Where can I see it?

-The folks at Grapevine Video have released this comedy on DVD and it is a vast improvement over the blurry version I used for this review.
-Nice tinted print.
+The folks at Grapevine Video have released this comedy on DVD.